 In January 2010, with the changing dynamics of the school population, the bell choir took a giant step backward.
 With new little children, we began again with Level 1 music, each student with one or two bells.
 Our older students moved into roles as director and playing the keyboard to accompany the bell chords and simple melodies being played

-Now, in 2019, we continue to have a small handbell ensemble playing Level One pieces.
-Several of our members are able to play four-in-hand while others are able to handle 4 to 6 bells.
+Now, in December 2021, we continue to have a small handbell ensemble playing Level One pieces ( always with good ventilation and taking care to maintain safe practices).
+Several of our members are able to play four-in-hand while others are able to handle only 1 or 2 bells.
 We have several small group pieces we are preparing for Christmas and a few duets as well.